aaravnikam/flashcard-maker/README.md

 # Interactive Flashcard Maker

-A simple interactive flashcard maker built with HTML, CSS, and JavaScript.
+A simple interactive flashcard maker built with HTML.
 Create and flip cards with smooth animations for an engaging study experience!

 ## Features